HEATING ASSISTANCE FAQ

-If you are approved for Fuel Assistance, funds are paid directly to the heating provider for oil, electric, gas or propane.
+If you are approved for Heating Assistance, funds are paid directly to the heating provider for oil, electric, gas or propane.

 Should I pay my heating bills?

-It is important to make payments on your heating bill, even after applying for Fuel Assistance, as your benefit amount may not cover your entire heating bill for the heating season.
+It is important to make payments on your heating bill, even after applying for Heating Assistance, as your benefit amount may not cover your entire heating bill for the heating season.

 Do I receive a discount on my utility bills?

-If you are approved for Fuel Assistance you will be eligible for a discount on your utility bills.
-Applicant’s name must be on the bill as customer of record to receive discount.
-BELD does not offer a discount.
-QCAP’s Fuel Assistance program will notify the appropriate utility companies of eligibility.
+If you are approved for Heating Assistance you will be eligible for a discount on your National Grid and Eversource utility bills.
+QCAP’s Energy Program will notify the appropriate utility companies of discount eligibility.

 What detailed information do I need to complete my re-certification application?

 The following is detailed information on the re-certification application.
-Your Fuel Assistance application sent to you is for the coming winter’s program, and will be your application for other QCAP Energy Programs, such as Weatherization, and Utility Discount and Conservation Programs.
-The Fuel Assistance pays for heating your home starting November 1, 2017 through April 30, 2018, up to your maximum Fuel Assistance benefit level.
-The deadline to apply for fuel assistance is April 30, 2018.
+Your Heating Assistance application sent to you is for the coming winter’s program, and will be your application for other QCAP Energy Programs, such as Weatherization, and Utility Discount and Conservation Programs.
+Heating Assistance pays for heating your home starting November 1, 2022 through April 30, 2023, up to your maximum Heating Assistance benefit level.

 - Read and correct any printed information on your application.